top of page

 Upgraded Rogers Family Plot: 8 graves completed

-Bennett Cemetery Rehabilitation:
+Bennett Cemetery Preservation Project:

-Rehabilitating the main entrance, gathering shelter, and many plots of this pre-statehood cemetery has been a personal and professional responsibility.
+Rehabilitating the main entrance, gathering shelter, and many plots of this pre-statehood cemetery has been a personal and professional undertaking.
 Personally, it felt as though this project had become my calling.
 To beautify the ancestral grounds of Bennett is a gift of gratitude to those resting here as much as it is a gift of community to future generations.

 _________________